 Several of our people work as volunteers at the drop-in and Noc’s Box has offered some paid employment in the past.
-NOCS intends to do more of this.
-When larger premises permit we hope to be adding a small café area where members can volunteer.
+NOCS Charity intends to do more of this.
+Now that we have larger premises we are thrilled to be able to offer more volunteering opportunities.
+One day when larger premises permit we hope to be adding a small café area where members can also volunteer.

 Outreach work in the community

 There is a substantial need and demand for our services, especially in our rural area and at a time of widespread service cuts.
 Current resources severely limit our ability to offer much-needed outreach.
 Our plan is to do more of this as funds permit, initially by building on our relationships with local schools and as a potential provider of day services to the community.

 Perhaps surprisingly, no research has been undertaken into the link between games playing and the development of social skills among those with ASD and associated difficulties, although it is well known anecdotally that games tend to appeal to this community.
 We have seen the benefits clearly and repeatedly, and one of NOCS Charity’s objectives is to promote systematic research into the benefits of gaming for those with social needs.
 We hope to develop a model of how this link operates that can be replicated by other supporters in this field.